marijnheule/CnC/README.md

    -l <int>      limit the number of cubes (default:    0,      no limit) -s <int>      seed for heuristics       (default:    0,     no random) -#            #SAT preprocessing only
-   -q            turn on quiet mode        (set default output to stdout) -v            more verbose output

 c OPTIONAL LOOKAHEAD TECHNIQUES (option will negate the default):